PabloVegaf/Transcribe-summarize/README.md

 - **Logging**: The server prints high-level job progress to stdout.
 - **Cleanup**: Uploaded files are deleted automatically after processing (success or failure).
 - **In-memory jobs**: Job data resets whenever you restart the server.
+- **Deployment**: The application is designed to run in both traditional and serverless environments.
+It uses the system's temporary directory (`/tmp`) for file uploads to ensure compatibility with read-only filesystems.

 ## Potential next steps